FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 {.is-warning}

 ### Stealing Points
-1. If the player creates a triplet (stack of 3) on their very first turn, they steal 3 points from each opponent.
+1. If the player creates a triplet (stack of 3) on their very first turn, they steal predetermined points (usually equal to stop minimum) from each opponent ('첫뻑' - *[cheodppeok]*).
+If the player creates another triplet consecutively, the player receives double /quadruple of the points received on their first turn ('연뻑/삼연뻑' - *[yeonppeok/samyeonppeok]*).
-2. If any player, over the course of the round, creates three triplets, then they *immediately* win the round and steal 5 points from each opponent.
+2. If any player creates three triplets over the course of the round (including three consecutive triplets at the first 3 rounds, see above), then they *immediately* win the round and steal predetermined points (usually equal to stop minimum) from each opponent ('쓰리뻑' - *three [ppeok]*).
+3. If the player captures all four cards from the same month on their very first turn ('첫따닥' - *[cheod ddadak]*), they steal predetermined points (usually equal to stop minimum) from each opponent.
+If the player creates another triplet consecutively, the player receives double /quadruple of the points received on their first turn.

 # End of Round and Scoring
 The round ends when either a player calls *stop*, or when all players run out of cards in their hands.